anthonylangsworth/Meraki/README.md

 ## Mocking

 As stated above, one of the main goals for providing a client library is mocking it when unit testing the calling code.
-The `TestMerakiDashboardClientMocking` file in `Meraki.Dashboard.Test` provides examples of this.
+The `TestMerakiDashboardClientMocking.cs` file in `Meraki.Dashboard.Test` provides examples of this.

 ## Exercise